OmarBubkr/PyTorch-Digital-Intelligence/README.md

 #
 #
 # Definition of Digital Intelligence(DI):
-# Feild of study that developes digital brains simulating the biological brain, based on The Process of Layered Processing and Probabilistic Modeling
+# Feild of study that builds & developes digital brains simulating the biological brain, based on The Process of Layered Processing and Probabilistic Modeling
 #
 #
 # The Process of Layered Processing: Simulating the biological brain's cordical processes